brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-01-googles-new-privacy-policy-may-violate-their-ftc-consent-agreement.md

----
-layout: post
-title: Google's new Privacy Policy may Violate their FTC Consent Agreement
+# Google's new Privacy Policy may Violate their FTC Consent Agreement
----

 Google's new fascist-like <a href="http://www.google.com/policies/privacy/preview/" title="Google's New Privacy Policy, effective March 01, 2012">privacy policy</a> has many up in arms, and will likely face an investigation from the Federal Trade Commission (FTC) -- with whom they have a pre-established consent order since in March of 2011 -- forbidding the forcible waiver of user privacy rights.